 Whether or not the legend is true, the arduous creation process has been passed down from generation to generation, and despite changes in the tools, and materials, the method to create these beautiful pieces remains more or less the same.

-The process of crafting a piece of Khokloma can take anywhere from two to four months, depending on the size, and intricacy of the design.
-After the wood is prepared, and cut into the desired shape, a thin layer of brown clay is applied by hand, and the piece is heated in a kiln.
-Next, the piece is primed with three coats of oil; originally flax seed oil was used, however a synthetic replacement is the norm today, the oil is then left to air dry.
+The process of crafting a piece of Khokhloma can take up to two years, depending on the size, and intricacy of the design.
+After the wood is prepared, and cut into the desired shape, the shaped pieces have dried in the kiln rooms, a thin layer of brown clay "primer" is applied by hand and they are kiln dried again.
+After three coats of oil are applied to the primed pieces and they are air dried, their slightly sticky surfaces are now ready for tinning.
 The distinctive gold color, which is the trademark of Khokhloma pieces, originally starts out as powdered aluminum (or in the past, powdered tin, or sometimes even silver) which is again heated in the kiln, after being decorated with heat resistant paint, and varnished.
 The extreme temperature turns the powdered aluminum a glistening golden color.

 After the shaped pieces have dried in the kiln rooms, a thin layer of brown clay "primer" is applied by hand and they are kiln dried again.
 After three coats of oil are applied to the primed pieces and they are air dried, their slightly sticky surfaces are now ready for tinning.
 Today powdered aluminum replaces the once used tin.
 With the tinning process finished, and the pieces kiln dried for a third time, these shiny, silvered works are ready for the artist's hand.